 USDA Hardiness Zone

-The historical, average, lowest winter temperature in specific US areas.
-Perennials are rated using the USDA zone system, indicating the coldest zone in which they can survive.
+The historical, average, lowest winter temperature in specific geographic US areas.
+Perennials are rated using the USDA zone system, indicating the coldest temperature and USDA zone in which they can survive.

 A cold treatment, such as found in cold winter conditions, that induces flowering in some varieties.